 And it wasn’t just the monitoring code that was at risk.
 The other jobs could be clobbered by a buggy job on a tirade as well.
 When IBM started defining a new product line of computers that would encompass all their current product line, they gave a great deal of thought on how to allow multiple jobs to safely run in memory at the same time.
 How do they protect the monitor and the other jobs from getting eaten by bugs?

 There was another issue as well as memory safety.
 When multiple jobs were running at the same time they were all accessing I/O devices at the same time.
-Each had to be told what device it was to use, which tape drives had its data tapes mounted.
+Each had to be told what device it had to use, which tape drives had its data tapes mounted.
 A simple bug in one job could overwrite the tape of another.
-This had to be taken care of as well as protecting memory.
+This had to be taken care of while protecting memory.

 Function Calls From Nowhere

-While I’m talking about the input-output, I need to mention something that had evolved in the development of computers that was tied to I/O. Interrupts.
-A program doing I/O might be able to do useful work if the input and output instructions didn’t block while the I/O was being performed.
+While I’m talking about the I/O, I need to mention something that had evolved in the development of computers that was tied to I/O. Interrupts.
+A program doing I/O might be able to do useful work if the I/O instructions didn’t block while the I/O was being performed.
 The job could be doing something while the device was performing the I/O operation.
 But if the operation was indeed asynchronous, the machine would have to have a way to let the job know that the I/O had completed.
 This was done with a mechanism called an interrupt.

 Sometimes called a trap, an interrupt is like a sudden subroutine call coming out of nowhere.
 New I/O instructions caused the machine to start the I/O but not to wait for it to finish, continuing the fetch-decode-execute cycle of the following instructions.
 Then, when the data was safely transferred, the machine would save the current value of the program counter into a fixed memory location and branch to another fixed memory location, usually the one right after the save location.
 Maybe the current program counter would be saved at word 10 and the program would branch to 11.
 This meant that instruction processing would start at that location, which usually was a jump to the code that did something with the data.
 When finished, a special RETURN-FROM-TRAP instruction would reverse the process, loading the saved program counter from word 10 into the program counter and the original sequence of instruction that had been interrupted would continue.